Ali-Haider8/Ali-Haider8/README.md

 - ⚡ Fun fact: ...
 -->

-- 🌱 I’m currently learning on learning mobile apps development, web design, general IT topics.
+- 🌱 I’m currently learning on learning mobile apps development, web design and general IT topics.
+- 📚 I'm enjoy Graphics designer, PC Gaming and Electronics devices maintain.
+- 🔭 I'm currently working on shading my skills programming languages like java, kotlin, C++ and Python.

 <a href="https://stackoverflow.com/users/7734566/ali-haider"><img src="https://stackoverflow.com/users/flair/7734566.png" width="208" height="58" alt="profile for Ali Haider at Stack Overflow, Q&amp;A for professional and enthusiast programmers" title="profile for Ali Haider at Stack Overflow, Q&amp;A for professional and enthusiast programmers"></a>